TIGRLab/SCanD_project/README.md

 ## Running fmriprep-anatomical (includes freesurfer)

 Note: this step uses and estimated **16hrs for processing time** per participant!
 So if all participants run at once (in our parallel cluster) it will still take a day to run.

+#### potential changes to script for your data

+Most of the time the anatomical data includes the skull, but _sometimes_ people decide to share data where skull stripping has already happenned.
+If you data is **already skull stripped** than you need to add another flag `--skull-strip-t1w force` to the script `./code/01_fmriprep_anat_scinet.sh`

 ```sh
 ## note step one is to make sure you are on one of the login nodes